influxdata/docs-v2/content/enterprise_influxdb/v1.9/concepts/glossary.md

 The local server's nanosecond timestamp.

-## passive node
+## passive node (experimental)

 Passive nodes are data nodes that do not own any shards.
-They accept write calls but do not write to their own disks), perform shard lookup and RPC calls (on non-passive nodes) and distribute writes to the data node that owns the shard.
+They accept write calls but do not write to their own disks, perform shard lookup and RPC calls (on non-passive nodes) and distribute writes to the data node that own shards.
+In essence, they act as a kind of load balancer.
+**NOTE:**  This is an experimental feature.

 <!--
 ## permission